Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick

 Lara will automatically grab a vertical pole, chain, fixed rope, etc., when she runs or jumps toward it.
-Once she's hanging on, use direction keys (or left stick) to climb up and down or to pivot left and right.
+Once she's hanging on, use direction keys/buttons (or left stick) to climb up and down or to pivot left and right.
 Jumping off or letting go, is the same as for climbing, above.

 Climbing and Swinging on Horizontal Bars